Kitsudora/tt05-synth-fpga/README.md

 tt05-synth -- Analog inspired monosynth
 =======================================
-tt05-synth is a small analog inspired monosynth implementation in silicon to be taped out as part of tapeout TT05 at https://tinytapeout.com.
+tt05-synth is a small analog inspired monosynth implementation in silicon to be taped out as part of tapeout TT05 at https://tinytapeout.com, using an area of 160 x 200 um in a 130 nm CMOS process.

 The synth has
 - Two oscillators